Leadership in Action

 For students driving, we will provide parking permits and keep students' keys for the duration of the seminar (except for emergencies).

-Students will be staying in shared occupancy dorm rooms with a roommate of their same gender and will share a community bathroom with other students on their hall.
+Students will be staying in double occupancy dorm rooms with a roommate of their same gender and will share a bathroom with their roommate.

 Download the Schedule